 The most extreme form of mountain biking requires bikes of uniquely focussed design.
-While other off-road cycling disciplines prioritise weight saving and efficiency, downhill mountain bikes are only built to speedily descend the calibre of technical terrain that most people would struggling walking down.
+While other off-road cycling disciplines like cross-country bikes prioritise weight saving and efficiency, the best downhill mountain bikes are only built to speedily descend the calibre of technical terrain that most people would struggle walking down.

 The consequences of any mechanical failure on a downhill bike also carry more severe consequences, due to the speeds and terrain involved.
 Engineering a robust frame, which accurately interprets rider input and deflects punishing terrain, are crucial for any downhill bike.